 ¹SCPro™ certification is offered under the auspices of the Council for Supply Chain Professionals (CSCMP), a global leader in supply chain education and certification.

-SCM 201: Introduction to the Logistics Industry
+SCM 201 - Introduction to the Principles of Supply Chain Management and the Logistics Industry

 This course will provide an overview of the fundamental elements of Supply Chain Management including, strategic sourcing, transportation, inventory management, demand planning & forecasting, manufacturing, distribution and customer service.
 The course focus is placed on developing an understanding of the flow of materials, information and cash from suppliers to customers in manufacturing, wholesale, service, health care and retail industries.
 The course will examine the interrelationships between logistics and other key organizational functions such as marketing, sales and finance.
 The course will also provide an overview of the logistics industry, its evolution and its future role.
 It provides the foundational knowledge that is covered in more depth in other courses in the minor and certificate.